vcc-LG/vcc-lg.github.io/_posts/2024-02-17-pay-itself-back.markdown

 ## Introduction

-This post describes the process of determining how much our solar panels and batteries have 'paid themselves back'.
-This is a common line of thought that people have when purchasing a renewable system like panels.
-Personally I view the decision to buy them as simply having been the logical choice given situation at the time: we had the money to buy a fairly substantial solar system, and the alternative was to continue to rely entirely upon on-grid electricity.
-Even though our provider, Octopus, sources a low-ish percentage of its electricity from fossil fuels, it's still about 30%, so continuing to use electricity entirely from Octopus doesn't help us in our goal to move away from fossil fuels entirely.
+In late August 2022 we had solar panels and batteries installed in our house.
+This post describes the process of determining how much so far they have 'paid themselves back'.
+This is a common line of thought that people have when purchasing a home renewables system like panels.

-Nevertheless there is some satisfaction to be found in the idea of a purchase such as this eventually saving you more money than the cost of the thing itself, so I am going to try and work out how far away we are from this point (making hopefully the reasonable assumption they are saving us money at all).
-I'll explain my calculation processes, simplifications etc. along the way, and link to relevant code in case you want to try something similar!
+I'll explain my calculation processes, simplifications etc. along the way, and link to relevant code in case you want to try something similar.

 As an aside, we had various teething problems with the solar and batteries which I won't describe here as it would make things too long and complicated.
 The issues absolutely reduced the extent to which the kit was saving us money, and I mention it only to imply that having now overcome these issues, our rate of savings is higher than it was for probably the first year or so of having this system.
+There was also a misconfiguration of our system that wasn't rectified until quite recently which means that I don't have access to an accurate measure of the total power that the panels have generated, which will mean some more simplifying assumptions in the calculation.

 ## Our setup and costs

 The house has a gas boiler for hot water and central heating.
-In late August 2022 we had the following installed:
+We have this equipment:

 - SolaX X1 G4 Hybrid 5kW Inverter
 - 1 x master and 2 x slave SolaX Triple Power batteries (5.8kWh each, 17.4kWh total)